cg354/docs/docs/R/useful_R.md

-#Some R functions and features that will help with exercises
+#Some useful R functions and features

-Remember: most solutions to your R problems can be found on the internet
+Remember: most solutions to your R problems can be found on through internet searching

 ##TRUE and FALSE evaluate to 1 and 0